THOMASELOVE/432-classes-2025/class14/README.md

 Regardless of whether it was ever useful, a declaration of "statistical significance" has today become meaningless.

+## Some of the Errors in the `class14_demo_bad.qmd` file are:

+- not telling `read_excel()` that there are missing values in the Excel file with NA, as well as blanks,
+- loading one of the core tidyverse packages by itself,
+- adding a blank line when trying to set parameters for displaying the R Packages code chunk,
+- not adding a blank line before setting a heading for Session Information
+- using a section number for a section that should be unnumbered.

 ---

 ## Quiz 1